wolfSSL/wolfPKCS11/examples/README.md

 ```

 pkcs11_mechs_info() shows all mechanisms available for a slot.
 Calls
-C_GetMechanismList to get all avaialble mechanisms.
+C_GetMechanismList to get all available mechanisms.

 pkcs11_mech_info() retrieves the mechanism's info with C_GetMechanismInfo and
 prints it.